-- Support industrial development east of Carletonville and allow Extension 6 and Oberholzer industrial area to merge into a single industrial precinct. - Promote investment of SMMEs by subdividing larger erven and selling them off. - Develop a new road link between Carletonville Extension 6 and the CBD. - Develop the "Bloubos" for commercial, transport, retail and service purposes and consider a high density residential component in the south eastern part. - Maintain an acceptable ratio between facilities and population in terms of CSIR standards. - Promote and enable moderate population growth, mostly through densification. - Maintain open spaces and improve green infrastructure. - Promote practices that promote green infrastructure upgrading and climate change resilience. - Promote vehicular mobility on the Primary Development Corridor, accept in the CBD.

-- Promote universal access and enable non-motorised transport options within major nodes and along the Primary Development Corridor. - Promote moderate densification in the central town between Agnew street and Dolomite Road as well as street blocks directly adjacent to the Oberholzer node. - Promote higher densities along the Primary Development Corridor and within the CBD. - Major Government offices are to locate within the Carletonville CBD and Oberholzer node. - Promote mixed land uses within the Carletonville CBD, Oberholzer node and along development corridors. - Promote corridor development between major nodes. - Promote the alternative use of land declared geologically unsuitable for conventional development. - Enable small nodal development in a more scattered pattern focussed on convenience and walkability. - Allow limited residential sprawl directly west and north of Carletonville. - Promote the revitalisation of the Carletonville CBD. - Promote a small town atmosphere in development, especially with regard to architecture and urban design.
+- Support industrial development east of Carletonville and allow Extension 6 and Oberholzer industrial area to merge into a single industrial precinct. - Promote investment of industrial and service sector SMMEs by subdividing larger erven and selling them off. - Develop a new road link between Carletonville Extension 6 and the CBD. - Develop the "Bloubos" and Extension 7 for commercial, transport, retail and service purposes as well as a high density residential component in the south eastern part. - Maintain an acceptable ratio between facilities and population in terms of CSIR standards. - Promote and enable the de-population of the mining belt and resultant population growth in Carletonville through densification. - Maintain open spaces and improve green infrastructure. - Promote practices that promote green infrastructure upgrading and climate change resilience. - Maintain the Eucalyptus tree buffer between Extension 5 and 6 to protect the residential area against any negative impacts of industry.
+Eucalyptus is a Category 2 invasive and as such may be kept however not expanded upon. - Promote vehicular mobility on the Primary Development Corridor, accept in the CBD. - Promote universal access and enable non-motorised transport options within major nodes and along the Primary Development Corridor. - Promote densification as permitted in the Growth Management Zones in order to leverage the opportunity generation potential thereof such as public transport, walkability, stronger nodal development, etc. - Major Government offices are to locate within the Carletonville CBD and Oberholzer node. - Promote mixed land uses within the Carletonville CBD, Oberholzer node and along development corridors. - Promote stronger corridor development between major nodes. - Promote the alternative use of land declared geologically unsuitable for conventional development. - Enable small nodal development in a more scattered pattern focussed on convenience and walkability. - Promote the revitalisation of the Carletonville CBD. - Promote a small-town atmosphere in development, especially with regard to architecture and urban design. - Protect the Mid Century Modern architectural heritage of Carletonville. - Develop infrastructure to accommodate the new Circular Economy Zone.